Spring Garden Revival

 Understanding Thatch Buildup in Lansing’s Heavy Clay Soils

-Lansing’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5).
-Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation—especially under Kentucky bluegrass, the dominant turf species in the area.
-Humid Illinois summers promote aggressive grass growth, while spring waterlogging and freeze-thaw cycles further stress lawns.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:
+Lansing’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey.
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
+The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
+Humid Illinois summers further promote rapid Kentucky bluegrass growth, increasing thatch accumulation.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, lawns in Lansing experience compounded drainage issues, restricted air movement to roots, and heightened risk of fungal diseases such as summer patch.
+Visual indicators that dethatching is needed include:

 • Thinning turf despite fertilization